NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ### National Instruments driver installation

-First, the [NI drivers](https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html#442675) were installed following [the installation guide on NI website](https://www.ni.com/en-us/support/documentation/supplemental/18/downloading-and-installing-ni-driver-software-on-linux-desktop.html).
+First, the latest [NI Linux Device Driver](https://www.ni.com/en-us/support/downloads/drivers/download.ni-linux-device-drivers.html#451206) version is downloaded (2022 Q2 at the time of writing).
 You will have to make an account, but the download is free.
-Here is the installation guide worked out bit by bit:

-First, the latest [NI Linux Device Driver](https://www.ni.com/en-us/support/downloads/drivers/download.ni-linux-device-drivers.html#451206) version is downloaded (2022 Q2 at the time of writing).
 The NI drivers will probably end up in the downloads folder of your computer, so enter that directory:
 ```
 cd ~/Downloads
 ```